Creating a Style Guide for Law Firms

 Your values and mission need to be explained in your style guide.

 Okay, you convinced me.
-But how do I design a style guide?
+But how do I design a style guide for law firms?

 Which do you want first, the easy solution or the hard one?

 Let’s start with the easy one.

 If you don’t have the time to prepare your own style guide, you can just have your firm adopt an existing style guide, like the Oxford Style Manual for general written content or the Oxford Standard for Citation of Legal Authorities (OSCOLA) for legal documents.
 Ken Adams also has an excellent Manual of Style for Contract Drafting designed for clear and concise writing which I highly recommend.
 Unless a law firm gives me their specific style guide, I use Ken Adams’s when translating legal documents.

 On the other hand, if you want your written documents to emanate your style’s personality, you’ll want to design your own style guide.
 There are a few things to consider when doing this: